Successful Marriage: How to Water the Marital Garden

 The truth is

 I was listening to the radio the other day and one of those little “better living” segments came on.
 The host was discussing the feeling of being married to the wrong person.
 He said if this is the person we married, she/he’s the right one.
-Even if you seem incompatible now.
+We didn’t marry the wrong person, even if you seem incompatible now.

 You made a commitment to honor and cherish the person forever so God expects you to keep that commitment.
 The only way we can keep that commitment is to water it.
 Daily.
 Sometimes multiple times each day.

-Next post we’ll talk about watering with kindness.
+Next week we’ll talk about watering with kindness, one of the first things you can do to begin improving your marriage.
 In the meantime, be thinking about the various ways you might water the garden of your marriage.
+At the end of the day, you’ll come away with a great story about your marital garden!

 With love,